Hayden Pedigo: Life and music

-In the spring of 2021, Hayden Pedigo announced that he had signed a three-album contract with the Brooklyn-based independent record label Mexican Summer, which T: The New York Times Style Magazine has described as “a bastion for experimental pop, not to mention a model for successful music publishing in the 21st century.”
-Pedigo will release his first Mexican Summer album in the fall of 2021.
+In the spring of 2021, Hayden Pedigo announced that he had signed a three-album contract with the Brooklyn-based independent record label Mexican Summer, which T: The New York Times Style Magazine has described as “a bastion for experimental pop, not to mention a model for successful music publishing in the 21st century".

 On November 2, 2021, Pedigo made his runway debut in Gucci's 100th anniversary fashion show, “Love Parade.”
 He modelled their Spring-Summer 2022 collection alongside fellow musicians St. Vincent, Phoebe Bridgers, and Steve Lacy.

-Pedigo now resides in Lubbock, Texas, 117 miles south of his hometown of Amarillo.
+Pedigo married his girlfriend L’Hannah in 2015.
+They currently reside in Oklahoma City.
+On November 5th of 2025, Pedigo announced, via an Instagram post, that she was pregnant with his daughter.

+Pedigo released his fifth studio album, I'll Be Waving as You Drive Away, on June 6, 2025, via Mexican Summer.
+In October of the same year, Pedigo released a collaborative album with Oklahoma City-based noise rock band Chat Pile titled In the Earth Again.